anujatappeta/anujatappeta/README.md

   🌱 I’m Currently Learning
 - Advanced Data Structures and Algorithms
-- Front-end Development with React.js
-- IoT and Embedded Systems for smart solutions

  💞 I’m Looking to Collaborate On
 - Open-source projects that use Python or Java